Topic "Pregnancy And Post-natal Care" in Arabic - total 56 documentsTitle: Anxiety & depression in pregnancy & early parenthood

 Title: Breastfeeding your baby

-Summary: Information about venous leg ulcers and how wearing compression stockings can prevent them returning.
+Summary: Translated information about venous leg ulcers and how wearing compression stockings can prevent them returning.

-Summary: It is quite normal to have a few discomforts in early pregnancy.
+Summary: A translated fact scheet that outlines that it is quite normal to have a few discomforts in early pregnancy.
 Sometimes they can become quite severe and you may need to talk to your doctor about what to do.
+This fact sheet includes common discomforts such as morning sickness, heartburn, cramps, vaginal trush and other discomforts.

 Title: Early pregnancy - how to take care of yourself